 The preparation of the consolidated financial statements requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in the process of applying the consolidated entity's accounting policies, which are included on the following page.
+It also requires management to exercise judgement in the process of applying the consolidated entity's accounting policies, which are included below.

 (b) Principles of Consolidation